-In this letter we propose an approach to investigate MPI scatters in Drell-Yan events that optimally suppresses the contamination from the primary hard scattering.
+A major challenge in the experimental characterisation of MPI is the difficulty of unambiguously separating the MPI signal from the primary hard scattering.
+In this letter we propose an approach to investigating MPI scatters in Drell-Yan events that optimally suppresses the contamination from the primary hard scattering.
 This opens the path to a programme of experimental study of MPI that goes significantly beyond the current state of the art.
 Features that we will highlight include (a) the clarity of the MPI signal; (b) scope for quantitative investigations of the leading two hard scatters (2HS) that includes direct experimental sensitivity to perturbative interconnection~\cite{Diehl:2011tt,Blok:2011bu,Diehl:2011yj,Blok:2013bpa,Diehl:2017kgu} between the primary process and the second hard scatter, cf.\ Fig.~\ref{fig:mixing-hard-proc}b; and (c) the potential for observation of high-purity triple parton scattering (Fig.~\ref{fig:mixing-hard-proc}c)~\cite{dEnterria:2016ids,CMS:2021qsn}, as well as sensitivity to even more than three scatters.

 The foundation of our approach is the well-known fact~\cite{Parisi:1979se} that if one considers events where the Drell-Yan pair has a low transverse momentum, the amount of initial-state radiation (ISR) is strongly constrained.
 To illustrate this quantitatively, we examine the average transverse momentum of the leading jet in Drell-Yan events as a function of the $Z$ transverse momentum.
 Specifically, we consider $Z \to \mu^+ \mu^-$ events and cluster all particles other than the muons with a jet algorithm (the anti-$k_t$ algorithm~\cite{Cacciari:2008gp} with a jet radius of $R=0.7$, as implemented in FastJet~\cite{Cacciari:2011ma}).
-Experimentally, this observable could be studied using charged-track jets, or possibly standard jets in a dedicated low-pileup run.
+Experimentally, this observable could be studied using charged-track jets (see below), or possibly standard jets in a dedicated low-pileup run.